pi-geosolutions/georchestra-ldap2pg/README.md

 To override it, the easiest way is to mount a /workspace volume, in which will be your ldap2pg.yml alternative file.
 See https://ldap2pg.readthedocs.io/en/latest/config/#file-location

 If you feel like playing with configuration, let's have a look at https://ldap2pg.readthedocs.io/en/latest/config/.

+## Aknowledgements
+We thank [Dalibo](https://github.com/dalibo) for this nice piece of software that is ldap2pg.
+Thank you, [bersace](https://github.com/bersace) for helping me out at figuring how the ldap2pg config works.